BSBA-FIN (Financial Planning)/MFPP Accelerated Program

 BSBA - Financial Planning track requirements

-Required Course for the Financial Planning track and the BSBA/MFPP Accelerated Dual Degree program:
+Required Courses for the Financial Planning track and the BSBA/MFPP Accelerated Dual Degree program:

 FIN Elective (300 or higher, except FIN 301)3